Goals and Objectives

 Practice-Based Learning and Improvement

-- The handling, processing and interpretation of peripheral nerve and muscle biopsies: this experience will enable the resident to appropriately triage and process fresh peripheral nerve and muscle biopsies, including preparing tissue for histochemical, immunohistochemical and ultrastructural and nerve teasing studies.
-Selection and interpretation of these special studies, in addition to routine sections of peripheral nerve and muscle, will be learned by the resident as he/she guides each case through appropriate diagnostic algorithms under the supervision of the attending neuropathologist.
+- The handling, processing, and interpretation of peripheral nerve and muscle biopsies.
+This experience will enable the Resident to appropriately triage and process fresh peripheral nerve and muscle biopsies, including preparing tissue for histochemical, immunohistochemical, ultrastructural, and nerve teasing studies.
+Selection and interpretation of these special studies, in addition to routine sections of peripheral nerve and muscle, will be learned by the Resident as he/she guides each case through appropriate diagnostic algorithms under the supervision of the Attending Neuropathologist.

 - Residents will become competent in selecting areas of the central and peripheral nervous system for histologic examination based on careful study of the patient's medical/neurologic histology and gross findings.